outofmbufs/tokenizer/README.md

 There is also a TokStreamEnhancer providing:
  - Concatenation of multiple input streams
  - N-level "peek" / "unget"
- - A way to remember ("mark") a spot ijn the token stream and, if desired, unget tokens ("unwind") all the way back to that point.
+ - A way to remember ("mark") a spot in the token stream and, if desired, unget tokens ("unwind") all the way back to that point.
  - Two more ways (beyond just StopIteration) to handle EOF: a one-time EOF token prior to the StopIteration, or an infinite supply of EOF tokens (never causing StopIteration).

-The TokStreamEnhancer does not depend on the `Tokenizer` class; it can be layed onto any iterator that provides a stream of arbitrary objects.
+The TokStreamEnhancer does not depend on the `Tokenizer` class; it can be layered onto any iterator that provides a stream of arbitrary objects.

 ## Using the Tokenizer